fledge-iot/fledge/docs/securing_fledge.rst

 .. note::

-   The systemctl.cert certificate is used by the Linux systemctl scripts to start, stop and monitor the state of the Fledge instance and should not be removed.
+   The systemctl.cert certificate is used by the Linux systemctl scripts to start, stop and monitor the state of the Fledge instance, using the status command, and should not be removed.

 Below are the steps to create custom certificates along with existing Fledge based CA signed for authentication certificates.